tacobayle/aviNsx/README.md

 - Make sure the content library has been configured on V-center
 - Make sure you have an avi_network_vip segment configured on NSXT
 - Make sure you have an avi_network_backend segment configured on NSXT
-- Make sure you have an avi_network_management segment configured on NSXT (which should be configured within the avi_cloud dict variable)
+- Make sure you have an avi_network_management segment configured on NSXT
+- Make sure an NSXT group has been created: with DFW rules associated and tag associated with it

 ## Environment: